 Since inception, excluding the net aggregate payments received from Boston Scientific of \$43 million through the divestiture of our medical device business in 2007 (which we received in installments of \$13 million in 2007 and \$15 million in each of 2008 and 2009), we have incurred significant losses and negative cash flows from operations.
-We have financed our operations primarily through the net proceeds we received in this divesture, subsequent sales of equity and amounts received under our product licensing agreement with Yakult.
+We have financed our operations primarily through the net proceeds we received in this divesture, subsequent sales of equity, credit facilities and amounts received under our product licensing agreement with Yakult.
 The process of developing and commercializing ThermoDox® requires significant research and development work and clinical trial studies, as well as significant manufacturing and process development efforts.
 We expect these activities, together with our general and administrative expenses to result in significant operating losses for the foreseeable future.
-Our expenses have significantly and regularly exceeded our revenues, and we had an accumulated deficit of \$130 million at March 31, 2012.
+Our expenses have significantly and regularly exceeded our revenues, and we had an accumulated deficit of \$143 million at September 30, 2012.

-As of March 31, 2012, we had total current assets of \$25.8 million (including cash and short term investments of \$24.6 million) and current liabilities of \$6.4 million, resulting in working capital of \$19.4 million.
-At December 31, 2011, we had total current assets of \$31.5 million (including cash and short term investments of \$30.5 million) and current liabilities of \$6.2 million, resulting in working capital of \$25.3 million.
+As of September 30, 2012, we had total current assets of \$23.8 million (including cash, short term investments and related accrued interest on the short term investments of \$22.7 million) and current liabilities of \$6.6 million, resulting in working capital of \$17.2 million.
+At December 31, 2011, we had total current assets of \$31.5 million (including cash and short term investments and related accrued interest on the short term investments of \$30.5 million) and current liabilities of \$6.2 million, resulting in working capital of \$25.3 million.